RedMadRobot/figma-export/README.md

 For `figma-export icons`

 By default your Figma file should contains a frame with `Icons` name which contains components for each icon.
 You may change a frame name in a [config](Config.md) file by setting `common.icons.figmaFrameName` property.
-If you support dark mode your figma project must contains two files.
-One should contains a dark icons, and the another light icons.
-If you would like to specify light and dark icons in the same file, you can do so with the `useSingleFile` configuration option.
+If you support dark mode and want separate icons for dark mode, Figma project must contains two files.
+One should contains a dark icons, and another light icons.
+If you would like to have light and dark icons in the same file, you can do so with the `useSingleFile` configuration option.
 You can then denote dark mode icons by adding a suffix like `_dark`.
 The suffix is also configurable.
 See [config](Config.md) for more information in the icons section.

 For `figma-export images`